 The information system is the single most powerful lever for organisational advance.
 If you agree then doesn't your organisation deserve the best information system it can get?

 To us the best information system is one that is

 - everything you do want

 - nothing you don't want

-If your information system, your main line of business system, fits like a hand to a glove then it can really achieve; it can zoom.
+If your information system, your main line of business system, fits like a hand to a glove then your organisation can really achieve; it can zoom.